inbo/niche_vlaanderen/docs/codetables.rst

 management_codes
 ================

-The table `management_codes.csv  <https://github.com/INBO/niche_vlaanderen/blob/master/system_tables/management_codes.csv>`_ contains the supported management_codes in NICHE.
+The table `management.csv  <https://github.com/INBO/niche_vlaanderen/blob/master/system_tables/management.csv>`_ contains the supported management_codes in NICHE.
 It also contains a column `influence` which is used in the calculation of nutrient level.

 niche_vlaanderen
 ================

-The table `niche_vlaanderen.csv <https://github.com/INBO/niche_vlaanderen/blob/master/SystemTable/niche_vlaandersn.csv>`_ contains the link between the vegetation types that can be predicted by niche and the location factors that govern them.
+The table `niche_vegetation.csv <https://github.com/INBO/niche_vlaanderen/blob/master/system_tables/niche_vegetation.csv>`_ contains the link between the vegetation types that can be predicted by niche and the location factors that govern them.

 Required columns are:
  * veg_code: vegetation code